Last Updated: 3/26

 That’s the only places it plays, but hey, it plays somewhere.

-No. 27: Tyler Stephenson (Cincinnati Reds)
+Tyler Stephenson (Cincinnati Reds)

 The 6’4 Stephenson is really tall for a catcher, and while that could theoretically impact his defense, it has limited impact on his offense.
 Reports suggest there’s a lot of power in his bat based on his batting practices, but he has yet to unlock that power in games.